gaepdit/geco/README.md

 ## Application

-GECO is a Web Forms Application targeting .NET Framework version 4.6.1.
+GECO is a Web Forms Application targeting .NET Framework version 4.6.2.

-The main components are the Emission Inventory System (EIS), Emission Fees, Emission Statement, and Event Registration.
+The main components are the Emission Inventory System (EIS), Emission Fees, Emission Statement,  Event Registration, and Test Notifications.

 ## Prerequisites for developing